![]() |

 ||||

-The order in which regiments form up when on parade together is: Grenadiers on right flank, then Scots Guards, Welsh Guards, Irish Guards with the Coldstream Guards on the left flank.
+The order in which regiments form up when on parade together is: Grenadiers on right flank, then the Welsh Guards, Scots Guards in the centre, the Irish Guards and the Coldstream Guards on the left flank.

 This is The Ensign of the Grenadier Guards.
 The tunic features single buttons on the front of the tunic and the bearskin, see right, features a white plume on the left hand side. |